A Structured Optimal Controller with Feed-Forward for Transportation: Implementation

-Thus the structure of the implementation of the control law remains the same, and the only step that is needed is to update the $D_i[t]$'s as new information become available.
+Thus the structure of the implementation of the control law remains the same, and only $D_i[t]$ needs to be updated as new information become available.
 This can be done efficiently by a sweep starting at the bottom of the graph.
 After all, although in the receding horizon framework we assume we have a `new' set of planned disturbances at each point in time, these will share a large amount of information with the planned disturbances from the previous time step.
-This is the role of Algorithm \ref{alg:com_D}, which we now explain. \SetInd{0.5em}{1em}
+This is the role of \cref{alg:com_D}, which we now explain. \SetInd{0.5em}{1em}

 All the $D_i[t]$'s where none of the underlying $d_j[t]$ were changed can easily be updated.
-For $1\leq \Delta \leq \tau_i-1$ the information in $D_i[t_0 + \sigma_i + \Delta]$ will be useful in node $i$ at the next time step as When $\Delta = 0$ the information can be used at the downstream neighbor as $D_i$ satisfies
+For $1\leq \Delta \leq \tau_i-1$ the information in $D_i[t + \sigma_i + \Delta]$ will be useful in node $i$ at the next time step as When $\Delta = 0$ the information can be used at the downstream neighbor as $D_i$ satisfies

 These updates can be done in all nodes simultaneously and the time it takes is thus independent of the size of the graph.